Spirituality

 Intention

-Conversation around energetic and psychological preparation
+Conversation around emotional, spiritual, and psychological preparation

 Support in crafting clear intentions or prayers